DevExpress-Examples/mvvm-application-with-wpf-bars/Readme.md

 }
 ```

-<p>2.
-When the Persons model collection is changed, it should be synchronized with the PersonsViewModel.</p>
+2. When the Persons model collection is changed, it should be synchronized with the PersonsViewModel:

 ```cs
 public class PersonsViewModel : LockableCollection<PersonViewModel> {